mr-cto/rapiddatachat/README.md

    - Copy `.env.example` to `.env` if it doesn't exist
    - Update the `DATABASE_URL` if needed (default should work with the setup above)
-   - You can also use the setup script: `node scripts/setup-env.js`
-   - For more details on environment variables, see [Environment Variables Documentation](docs/environment-variables.md)

 3. Run Prisma migrations: